 According to the study’s principal investigator Elaine Yu, MD, MSc, an endocrinologist at Massachusetts General Hospital, bone health should be monitored in weight loss patients.
 A team of researchers once found that patients who had RYGB surgery did lose bone mineral density just one year following weight loss surgery.
 Because the rate of bone loss is so high, the researchers continued to monitor the factors in this study, funded by the National Institutes of Health.

-Bone mineral density is typically measured with a standard imaging method called dual-energy x-ray absorptiometry or DXA.
-However, this method can often give inaccurate results in obese patients.
-This means that the researchers measured bone density differently with a method using a 3-D type of computed tomography or CT called a complete CT scan.
 They compared the bone density at the lower spine and the hip in 50 obese adults – 30 who had surgery and 20 who had lost weight in a non-surgical way.
-All of these non-surgery patients were similar to the baseline age, body mass index and sex.
-After surgery, the surgery patients all received high-dose vitamin D supplements as well as Calcium.
+These non-surgery patients were similar in baseline age, body mass index, and sex.
+After surgery, the bariatric patients all received high-dose vitamin D supplements as well as Calcium.